The past decade has been rough for business spreadsheets.

 The cost of a tool like Excel has nothing to do with the sticker price.
 It’s all about how much time it requires to manage.
 Those hours are hard to quantify but crucial to your sanity.

 Unfortunately, Excel requires a lot of working hours.
 You’ll need to enter every business expense by hand.
 If you practice double-entry bookkeeping, as required by the Generally Accepted Accounting Principles, you’ll need to enter every transaction twice.
+That’s double the manual data entry.

 This means that everything from expense reports to the chart of accounts requires manual entry.
 Not only does this take time, it increases the risk of error as well.
 Just how much does this cost small businesses?